textpattern/textpattern.github.io/tags/search-input.md

 </form>
 ```

-When using a customized form template, Textpattern doesn't automatically wrap the HTML form output with @<form>@ tags, thus you need the opening and closing @<form>@ tag pair.
-The @name="q"@ attribute and value is *required* to initiate a search query.
+When using a customized form template, Textpattern doesn't automatically wrap the HTML form output with `<form>` tags, thus you need the opening and closing `<form>` tag pair.
+The `name="q"` attribute and value is **required** to initiate a search query.

 Other tags used: "site_url":http://docs.textpattern.io/tags/site-url.